Az-Net/Flipper-Online/README.md

 When cells are interacting, their values are copied to a matrix array for pre-processing, and for simultaneously processing multiple interactions across numerous cells per clock cycle.

-Cells on the matrix seek to copy themselves across each of the matrices cells, interacting with- and consuming enemy cells as they go.
+Cells on the matrix seek to copy themselves across each of the matrices, interacting with- and consuming enemy cells as they go.

 # Cell Processing